 Bristol rehomes hundreds of pre-loved electricals

 Bristol shocked by ‘first of its kind’ e-waste campaign from Hubbub, Ecosurety and Bristol Waste.
-An electrifying pop-up shop appeared in The Galleries shopping centre for 10 days in late November and early December 2021.
+An exc appeared in The Galleries shopping centre for 10 days in late November and early December 2021.

 The innovative store got the city buzzing with a new way to rehome electrical items they no longer needed and reduce electronic waste.
 Residents were invited to rock down to the Electric Avenue shop to donate an item they no longer needed or walk away with one they did need, for free.